learn-co-curriculum/react-hooks-tdd-mocking-apis-lab/README.md

 external API as necessary in order to give ourselves control over the testing environment.

+You shouldn't need to update data in any of the files other than `src/mocks/server.js`, though it is helpful to explore the rest of the application and the tests got get a sense of how it should work and when the API requests will be made.

 It's helpful to explore the actual [SWAPI][swapi] API to get a feel for the endpoints we're mocking.
 What data do we get from requests to these URLS?